SMALL PRESSES

 Does the press add value?

 I’ve left this question for last, but it may be the most important.
-Many small presses don’t do much more than upload a spellchecked version of your manuscript to Amazon KDP.
+Many small presses don’t do much more than upload a copy edited version of your manuscript to Amazon KDP.
 For this minimal service, they demand that you tie up your rights with an exclusive publishing contract and yield up a portion of your sales proceeds.
 This makes no sense.
 If a publisher does barely more for you than you could do for yourself, what’s the point?

 A publisher should add value, in the form of quality editing, design, cover art, production, promotion, and other areas that match your goals and ambitions as a writer.
 Otherwise, in today’s world of easy self-publishing, it may be better to go it on your own.